-- Enabled Access to a PCI card such as a modem or LAN card will cause the system to wake up.
-The PCI card must support the wake up function. - Disabled The system will not wake up despite access to the PCI card.
+Enabled Access to the onboard LAN or a PCI card such as a modem or LAN card will cause the system to wake up.
+The PCI card must support the wake up function.

+Disabled The system will not wake up despite access to the PCI card.